memphisdev/documentation/docs/deployment/cloud-deployment/deploy-on-digitalocean.md

   type: LoadBalancer
 ```

-The above will create a digitalocean load balancer with a public ip.
+The above will create a digitalocean load balancer with a assets ip.

 ### Step 5: Expose Memphis <mark style="color:green;">UI</mark> using a load balancer